mozilla/frost/README.md

 ## Custom Test Config

-pytest-services adds a `--config` cli option for passing in a custom config file specific to tests within pytest-services.
+frost adds a `--config` cli option for passing in a custom config file specific to tests within frost.

 The example config in repo (`config.yaml.example`):
 ```